 On one side is the falling away, and on the other side is keeping the traditions.

-What movement occurred after Paul died, and before the bride will be removed, and it is something one can guard himself against by keeping the traditions?
+What movement occurred after Paul died, and before the bride is removed, and it is something one can guard himself against by keeping the traditions?
 Well, that, of course, would be the teachings of that which abolished the traditions.
 It couldn’t be any more obvious.

 When Paul spoke of a coming “falling away,” and he stated that the way to guard oneself from being deceived by it is to keep the traditions, he was quite clearly warning against the coming of christianity, which was invented after all the New Testament writers had died, and was codified in the 4th century.